 - The meniscus (disc-shaped cartilage) degrades or becomes misaligned.

 - The cartilage receives damage from arthritis.

-- The joint receives damage from a blunt force or other impact.
+- The joint receives damage from a blunt force or another impact.

 - Consistent teeth grinding.

-There are several risk factors that may indicate the potential for having TMD in the future, such as:
+Several risk factors may indicate the potential for having TMD in the future, such as:

 - Various forms of arthritis.